 Most companies have work management and asset management ERP systems that provide generous amounts of data.
 The challenge is aggregating and interpreting the data to make actionable decisions regarding available on-site materials, order statuses, and more.
-This effort is further complicated during periods of disruption and uncertainty in the supply chain.
-A well-designed business intelligence tool can make sense of information to enhance decision-making and improve business outcomes.
+This effort is further complicated during periods of supply chain disruption and uncertainty.
+A well-designed supply chain business intelligence tool can make sense of information to enhance decision-making and improve business outcomes.

-Because inventory is a huge and essential asset, specifically for integrated energy companies, using business intelligence tools can mitigate risks in the supplier network and variability in demand.
-Business intelligence tools help prepare stock and address risks, such as the failure of critical components, storms, and other events that could negatively impact the reliable and affordable production and distribution of energy.
+Because inventory is a significant and essential asset, particularly for integrated energy companies, using business intelligence tools can mitigate risks in the supplier network and demand variability.
+Business intelligence tools help prepare for stock and address risks, such as the failure of critical components, storms, and other events that could negatively impact the reliable and affordable production and distribution of energy.

 Five-step Approach